nuwaco/nuwa-ios/README.md

-# Mast
+# Nuwa for iOS on top of open source

-A great new Mastodon app for iOS.
+A great new Nuwa app for iOS.
+We are building a great decentralized media platform.

-This is the source code for the Mast app which can be found on the App Store - https://itunes.apple.com/us/app/mast/id1437429129

-Happy to take on pull requests and changes.